pengowray/VaraHuffmanNet/README.md

 * What compression is used by other Winlink related protocols and clients? (ardop, [pat](https://github.com/la5nta/pat))
 * What error correction is done in practice? (other than the single parity byte) Is it done on another layer?
 (There's some kind of ECC in the related ROS project, used for Weak Signal Radio Chat)
 * Was the provided source code actually used in production?
 How long ago?
 Have there been changes and bugfixes?
 Has efficiency been improved?
 The inclusion of progression events throughout the code (to give updates to the client about ongoing processing progress) implies it was actually used in production.
-* Does decoder still work if order of Huffman Tables are rearranged?
+* Does the decoder still work if order of the Huffman Tables are rearranged?
 * Does WinLink software directly interface with the Huffman encoder/decoder at all?

 ## License

 * This project may contain publicly-available propritory code that is otherwise difficult to access or use.
 The intention is to eventually replace any propritory code that remains in this project.
-* Documentation (this readme) is duel licensed CC-BY (any) and MIT (take your pick).
+* Documentation (this readme) is dual licensed CC-BY (any) and MIT (take your pick).

 ## Links